-- 1. Teach students the experimental techniques necessary for planning and conducting research. - 2.
-Teach students how to accurately record and correctly store the details of experiments and data. - 3.
-Teach students how to appropriately and accurately summarize the results of experiments in figures and tables. - 4.
-Teach students how to appropriately and accurately present and discuss their research findings at academic conferences and research meetings, in Japan and overseas. - 5.
-Teach students how to accurately describe research projects and the findings in a manuscript for submission to a professional journal.
-Teach students how to appropriately respond to Reviewers' comments, culminating in publication of the manuscript. - 6.
-Encourage students to impart to younger students the knowledge and skills that they have gained in their own research.
+1. Teach students the experimental techniques necessary for planning and conducting research.

+2. Teach students how to accurately record and correctly store the details of experiments and data.

+Teach students how to appropriately and accurately summarize the results of experiments in figures and tables.
+Teach students how to appropriately and accurately present and discuss their research findings at academic conferences and research meetings, in Japan and overseas.

+5. Teach students how to accurately describe research projects and the findings in a manuscript for submission to a professional journal.
+Teach students how to appropriately respond to Reviewers' comments, culminating in publication of the manuscript.

+6. Encourage students to impart to younger students the knowledge and skills that they have gained in their own research.

-Instructors · Research Themes Instructors' names and titles ( = for holders of a medical doctor's licens Research theme instructors names and titles Prof. Nonaka Senior Assistant Prof. Seo Asistant Prof. Satou Elucidation of the pathophysiology and clinical treatment of eosinophilic otitis media.
-Research will be conducted on the differences in the pathophysiology of mild, moderat and severe eosinophilic otitis media, and development of treatments according to the severity.
-Said treatments will be devised after learning the anatomy and function of the middle ear, understanding disease concepts, and mastering the methods for evaluating hearing tests.
-Prof. Nonaka Elucidation of the peculiarities of nasal and sinus fibroblasts and their roles in the pathogenesis of rhinosinusitis Fibroblasts are deeply involved in innate immunity and respond to various toll-like receptors, which are important in the pathogenesis of chronic sinusitis.
+III Instructors Research Themes ( = for holders of a medical doctor's license) Instructors' names and titles Research theme Elucidation of the pathophysiology and clinical treatment of eosinophilic otitis media Prof. Nonaka Research will be conducted on the differences in the pathophysiology of mild, moderate and severe eosinophilic otitis media, and development of treatments according to the Senior Assistant Prof. Seo severity.
+Said treatments will be devised after learning the anatomy and function of the Asistant Prof. Satou middle ear, understanding disease concepts, and mastering the methods for evaluating hearing tests.
+Elucidation of the peculiarities of nasal and sinus fibroblasts and their roles in the pathogenesis of rhinosinusitis Prof. Nonaka Fibroblasts are deeply involved in innate immunity and respond to various toll-like receptors, which are important in the pathogenesis of chronic sinusitis.
 Expression of non-coding RNA in nasal and sinus fibroblasts will be investigated.
-Prof. Nonaka Senior Assistant Prof. Seo Role of the nasal mucosal epithelial layer in the pathogenesis of allergic rhinitis In order to elucidate the function of the nasal mucosal epithelial layer related to the pathogenesis of allergic rhinitis, nasal brushing is used to analyze the entire genome in the epithelial layer and search for new expression products using a next-generation sequencer.
-Prof. Nonaka Assistant Prof. Mukai Assistant Prof. Matsui Elucidation of the pathophysiology of eosinophilic sinusitis Most cases of eosinophilic sinusitis are associated with bronchial asthma.
+Role of the nasal mucosal epithelial layer in the pathogenesis of allergic rhinitis In order to elucidate the function of the nasal mucosal epithelial layer related to the Prof. Nonaka pathogenesis of allergic rhinitis, nasal brushing is used to analyze the entire genome in Senior Assistant Prof. Seo the epithelial layer and search for new expression products using a next-generation seauencer.

+Prof. Nonaka Assistant Prof. Mukai Assistant Prof. MatsuiMost cases of eosinophilic sinusitis are associated with bronchial asthma.
 Bronchial asthma can be divided into two groups: ACO (Asthma and COPD Overlap) and simple bronchial asthma.
-Differences in the pathology of eosinophilic sinusitis associated with each of the two bronchial asthma groups and differences in the prognosis of each will investigated.
-Prof. Nonaka Assistant Prof. Nojima Elucidation of the pathophysiology of IgG4-related chronic rhinosinusitis In recent years, the existence of cases of chronic rhinosinusitis associated with IgG4-related diseases has been postulated, but it is not yet clear whether that is true.
-Accordingly, the expression of IgG4 class-switch inducers in the sinus mucosa is bein analyzed with the goal of elucidating the existence of IgG4-related chronic rhinosinusi
+Differences in the pathology of eosinophilic sinusitis associated with each of the two bronchial asthma groups and differences in the prognosis of each will be investigated.Prof.
+Nonaka Assistant Prof. NojimaElucidation of the pathophysiology of IgG4-related chronic rhinosinusitis associated with IgG4related diseases has been postulated, but it is not yet clear whether that is true.
+Accordingly, the expression of IgG4 class-switch inducers in the sinus mucosa is being analyzed with the goal of elucidating the existence of IgG4-related chronic rhinosinusitis.

-Elucidation of the pathophysiology and clinical treatment of salivary disorders
+Elucidation of the pathophysiology of eosinophilic sinusitis

-Associate Prof. Yamamura

-Salivary disorders can be quantitative, i.e., a decrease (dry mouth syndrome) or an increase (hypersalivation) in saliva volume, or qualitative in nature.
+Elucidation of the pathophysiology and clinical treatment of salivary disorders Associate Prof. Yamamura Salivary disorders can be quantitative, i.e., a decrease (dry mouth syndrome) or an increase (hypersalivation) in saliva volume, or qualitative in nature.
 Salivary gland functions will be evaluated using various salivary secretion function tests, salivary gland echography, salivary gland scintigraphy, etc. When idiopathic hypersalivation is diagnosed, the efficacy and safety of M3-receptor-selective antagonists will be investigated.